Self-organizing teams in the enterprise, are self-directed and devoid of any authority figure such as a manager or a supervisor.

-KanBo steps in with some powerful features to maintain the momentum of such teams and keep all individuals focused and self-motivated.
-These mechanisms allow team members to assign tasks and indicate the responsible person without any need of a supervisor or manager.
+KanBo supports self-organizing teams in the enterprise thanks to powerful features to maintain the momentum of such teams and keep all individuals focused and self-motivated.
+These mechanisms allow team members to assign tasks and indicate the responsible person without any need for a supervisor or manager.

 Advancements in technology have fueled the popularity of self-organizing teams as a remote teams or virtual teams that go beyond geographical locations and time constraints.
 More than 70% professionals in the modern workforce have embraced remote work at least once a week.
 Before delving into the world of remote work options, it is important to define what a virtual team is.